 | Citizen Space | Formal public consultations for government bodies | UK | Yes | Not published |

-*Based on each vendor's public listings and the UK Digital Marketplace, June 2026.
+*Based on each vendor's public listings and the UK Digital Marketplace, reviewed August 2026.

 How we chose these platforms